adcaudill/ccsrch/README.md

 ### Porting

-This tool has been successfully compiled and run on the following operating systems: FreeBSD, Linux, SCO 5.0.4-5.0.7, Solaris 8, AIX 4.1.X, Windows 2000, Windows XP, and Windows7.
+This tool has been successfully compiled and run on the following operating systems: FreeBSD, Linux, SCO 5.0.4-5.0.7, Solaris 8, AIX 4.1.X, Windows 2000, Windows XP, and Windows 7.
 If you have any issues getting it to run on any systems, please contact the author.

 ### Building